g-dolphin/ECP/README.md

 If you use the dataset in scientific publication, we would appreciate a reference to the following paper:

 Dolphin, G., Pollitt, M. and Newbery, D. 2020.
 The political economy of carbon pricing: a panel analysis.
-Oxford Economic Papers 72(2): 472-500.
+Oxford Economic Papers 72(2): 472-500; and
+Dolphin, G., Merkle, M. (forthcoming).
+Emissions-weighted Carbon Price: Source and Methods.
+Scientific Data.

 # License